ra2309/AirbnbAnalysis/README.md

 # AirbnbAnalysis
 Analyzing Airbnb data for Boston and Seattle

+### Motivation
+This is part of a data science project for Udacity.
+I wanted to challenge myself by using data for both Seattle and Boston.

 ### CRISP-DM
 Business Understanding:
 This data contain a lot of parameters related to Boston and Seattle Airbnb data.
 Airbnb is in the business of offering host locations for cutomers.
 Like Amazon, those hosts rely on price and review score.
 I am assuming that review score correlates with profitability.